-Jason Smith begins his first season as a member of the Senators hockey management staff after being named to the position of scouting and development consultant on Sept.
+Jason Smith enters his fourth season as a member of the Senators hockey staff in 2015-16 and his second as a full-time assistant coach after initially being named to the position of scouting and development consultant on Sept.
 30, 2012.
-Smith, who retired as a player following the 2008-09 campaign as a member of the Senators, will work primarily alongside Randy Lee, the club's director of hockey operations and player development, in overseeing the progress of prospects throughout the Senators organizational system.
-He will also serve in an advisory role to members of both the Ottawa and Binghamton Senators' coaching staffs.
+Smith, who retired as a player following the 2008-09 campaign as a member of the Senators, continues to work primarily with the team’s defencemen.
+In his role previous role as consultant, he worked alongside current assistant general manager, Randy Lee, in overseeing the progress of prospects throughout the Senators organizational system.
+He also served in an advisory capacity to members of both the Ottawa and Binghamton Senators’ coaching staffs.

 Smith was New Jersey's first pick (18th overall) in the 1992 NHL Entry Draft.
 The following season, he was presented with the Bill Hunter Trophy as the Western Hockey League's top defenceman and also earned a gold medal while representing Canada at the 1993 World Junior Hockey Championship in Sweden.

 Smith and his wife, Wendy, have two daughters, Jordan and Britney.